Blast Injury and Your Brain

 A Note on Brain Injury Caused by Blasts:

-Here at Dr. Diane Brain Health, we stress how blast injuries often result in traumatic brain injury.
+Here at Dr. Diane® Brain Health, we stress how blast injuries often result in traumatic brain injury.

 If you were attending the Boston Marathon and were near the site of explosion, have served in a war, or have experienced any other event where you may have been a victim of blast injury, please be aware that it is highly possible that you suffered a concussion, and may be living with symptoms of Post Concussion Syndrome (PCS).

 It is common for people to be unaware of the fact that they have had a concussion.
-Or, perhaps, they realize they may have had a concussion, and visit a doctor, but the doctor explains that they have a “mild” concussion.
+Or perhaps they realize they may have had a concussion, and visit a doctor, but the doctor explains that they have a “mild” concussion.
 There is no such thing as a mild concussion!
 If you are concussed, then your brain is injured, and you need proper medical attention, rest, and diet.
 Many doctors do not express the severity of concussions, and many people do not take them seriously.
 This is a tragic mistake, as a concussion left untreated can cause detrimental damage to the brain, and leave the sufferer with a myriad of symptoms.
 If you have experienced a blast injury, seek medical attention immediately.
 Visit our concussion page for more information.

 It is also important to note that you may still be experiencing symptoms of PCS from an injury that happened in the past.
-Symptoms often do not go away if left untreated, and over time, many people will not realize that their symptoms are from an injury that took place years earlier.
+Symptoms often do not go away if left untreated, or over time, and many people will not realize that their symptoms are from an injury that took place years earlier.
 It is possible to still suffer from PCS symptoms years after the initial injury.
 However, it is never too late to seek help, and there is a way to alleviate your symptoms!
-Contact Dr. Diane to schedule a consultation.
+Contact Dr. Diane® to schedule a consultation.

 Symptoms of PCS Caused by Blast Injury